Jordan Chiles: 2015–2016

-Senior career
+Senior gymnastics career

 2017

 Chiles made her senior debut at the American Classic where she only competed on the uneven bars and the balance beam and finished fourth and fifth, respectively.
 At the U.S. Classic, she finished fifth in the all-around.
 In August, Chiles competed at the U.S. National Championships where she placed second in the all-around behind Ragan Smith, in addition to a fourth-place finish on the balance beam.
 During her balance beam performance she flubbed a wolf turn but saved it by connecting it to an unplanned triple turn.
 In September, Chiles was selected as the non-traveling alternate for the World Championships.

 2018

 On March 18, Chiles made her senior international debut at the Stuttgart World Cup where she placed third behind Jin Zhang of China and Elisabeth Seitz of Germany, posting the highest scores of the competition on vault and floor.
 On April 8, Chiles was named to the team to compete at the Pacific Rim Championships.
 There she won team gold as well as gold on vault and floor exercise and bronze on the balance beam.

 In August, Chiles competed at the National Championships where she placed eleventh in the all-around and second on vault behind Simone Biles.
 She also placed tenth on uneven bars, fourteenth on balance beam, and twenty-first on floor exercise.
 She was not named to the senior national team.
 She received media recognition for competing in a Wonder Woman inspired leotard.
 In October, Chiles participated in the Worlds Team Selection Camp.
 During the competition, she placed third on vault behind Biles and Shilese Jones, seventh in the all-around and on balance beam, and sixth on uneven bars and floor exercise.
-While she did not make the world team, she was added to the 2018-2019 national team.
+While she did not make the world team, she was added to the 2018–2019 national team.

 In November, Chiles signed her National Letter of Intent with UCLA, deferring until after the 2020 Olympics and initially planning to start in the 2020–2021 school year.